 The solar kettle gives you hot/boiling water on tap wherever there is

 sunshine.
-Whether camping in a tent, motor-home, caravanning or on
+Whether at a festival, camping in a tent, motor-home, caravanning or on

 Other Outdoor Pursuits